kittykg/ADVOCadO/README.md

 - Survive 🥲

-- Day 10, 11, 12, 14 (although they are all done in python)
+- Day 11, 12, 14, 16 (although they are all done in python)

+- NOT DO DAY 17

 For 2021: